WHAT TO DO WHEN YOUR LAWYER STOPS COMMUNICATING WITH YOU

 Faced with an accusation and then an arrest, you hire an attorney who promises to fight for and do everything possible to protect you or your loved one.
 However, once your retainer fee payment cleared, the attorney practically disappeared.

-In particular, the attorney is not communicating with the family.
-We have noticed a disturbing trend of the failure of criminal defense attorneys to communicate with an incarcerated client’s loved ones.
+In particular, the attorney is not communicating with you or your family.
+We have noticed a disturbing trend of the failure of criminal defense attorneys to communicate with an incarcerated client and the client’s loved ones.
 This is one reason that, so often, the Innocence Legal Team, is not the first attorney our client has hired.
 We are often the second or even the third.
-Sadly, it is only after spending a considerable amount on an attorney who lacks the experience to successfully litigate a sex crime accusation that the client realizes a specialist is required.
+Sadly, it is only after spending a considerable amount on an attorney who lacks the experience to successfully litigate sex crime accusations that the client realizes a specialist is required.
+One that will maintain open communication.

 Of course, even if the family is paying for their loved one’s defense, that does not mean they are entitled to all of the information in a given case.
 Attorney-client privileged information is sacrosanct and cannot be revealed to anyone except perhaps a spouse, but then only with the client’s (preferably written) permission.